VERT-sh/vertd/docs/DOCKER_SETUP.md

 - [VA-API device path configuration](#va-api-device-path-configuration)

 > [!CAUTION]
-> Docker Desktop on macOS and Windows is unsupported.
+> Hardware acceleration under Docker Desktop on Windows and macOS is unsupported.
-> It might work if you have a NVIDIA GPU, but no guarantees.
-You're on your own.
+> It might work by [manually selecting the GPU vendor](#manual-gpu-selection), but you're on your own.
+Good luck.

 ## For NVIDIA users